daguilarm/blog/source/_posts/livewire_buscador-con-laravel-livewire-y-alpinejs.md

 }
 ```

-Ahora nos quedaría añadir a nuestra vista, los resultados:
+Ahora nos quedaría añadir a nuestra vista los resultados:

 ```html
 <!-- Buscador -->